Egypt Country Profile

 Legal reference: Governed by Agriculture Law No. 53/1966 and Ministerial Decree No. 1386/2010 on animal disease control and vaccination

-Degree of Compliant : Partially Compliant
+Monitoring the degree of compliance : Partially Compliant

 Cross-Contamination Risks: Strengthening hygienic slaughtering protocols and sanitation measures in abattoirs.